 For held-to-maturity investments we assess individually whether there is objective evidence of impairment.
 If there is objective evidence that an impairment loss has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows.
-The carrying amount of the asset is reduced and the amount of the loss is recognised in the income statement.
+The carrying amount of the asset is reduced and the amount of the loss is recognised in the Statement of Comprehensive Income.

-If, in a subsequent year, the amount of the estimated impairment loss decreased because of an event occurring after the impairment was recognised, any amounts formerly charged are credited to the income statement.
+If, in a subsequent year, the amount of the estimated impairment loss decreased because of an event occurring after the impairment was recognised, any amounts formerly charged are credited to the Statement of Comprehensive Income.